abtion/guidelines/README.md

 These guidelines are created with the help of the whole organization.
 Anyone is welcome to open a PR to any section of the guidelines.

 Anything added to the guideline must have been extracted from a project.

+---

+A github pages version of this repo can be found here: https://abtion.github.io/guidelines/